 Talk to another parent.

 Use your network!
 See if you can find a few parents in your local network who send their child to the school that you’re considering.
 Ask for their honest input and for the reasons why they chose private school for their child.
-If you don’t know who to talk to, reach out to the school’s Admission Office—most schools have parent ambassadors who are happy to answer your questions and offer their perspective.
+If you don’t know who to talk to, reach out to the school’s Admission Office—most schools have parent ambassadors who are happy to answer your questions and offer their perspectives.
 Conversations with these parents can be a great way to assess whether the school community will be a good fit for your whole family—plus, you may even be able to line up some new friends to carpool with in the fall!